 07 of 10

 Trumpet vine (Campsis radicans) is another plant that is not without its merits.
 It will eventually produce those gorgeous orange flowers even in partial shade, and the hummingbirds adore it.
 But unwanted "children" from the parent plant will pop up everywhere, and they are much harder to pull up than sweet autumn clematis plants.
-I do not at all recommend growing this thug.
+This vine is a thug that some people come to despise.

 08 of 10